PEAR: Primitive Enabled Adaptive Relabeling for Boosting Hierarchical Reinforcement Learning: Appendix

-Here, we provide extensive environment and implementation details for various environments.
-The experiments are run for $4.73e5$, $1.1e5$, $1.32E5$, $1.8E5$, $1.58e6$, and $5.32e5$ timesteps in maze, pick and place, bin, hollow, rope and kitchen respectively.
-The regularization weight hyper-parameter $\Psi$ is set at $0.001$, $0.005$, $0.005$, $0.005$, $0.005$, and $0.005$, the population hyper-parameter $p$ is set to be $1.1e4$, $2500$, $2500$, $2500$, $3.9e5$, and $1.4e4$, and distance threshold hyper-parameter $Q_{thresh}$ is set at $10$, $0$, $0$, $0$, $0$, and $0$ for maze, pick and place, bin, hollow, rope and kitchen tasks respectively.
 In maze navigation, a $7$-DOF robotic arm navigates across randomly generated four room mazes, where the closed gripper (fixed at table height) has to navigate across the maze to the goal position.
 In pick and place task, the $7$-DOF robotic arm gripper has to navigate to the square block, pick it up and bring it to the goal position.
 In bin task, the $7$-DOF robotic arm gripper has to pick the square block and place the block inside the bin.
 In hollow task, the $7$-DOF robotic arm gripper has to pick a square hollow block and place it such that a fixed vertical structure on the table goes through the hollow block.
 In rope manipulation task, a deformable soft rope is kept on the table and the $7$-DoF robotic arm performs pokes to nudge the rope towards the desired goal rope configuration.
 The rope manipulation task involves learning challenging dynamics and goes beyond prior work on navigation-like tasks where the goal space is limited.

 In the kitchen task, the $9$-DoF franka robot has to perform a complex multi-stage task in order to achieve the final goal.
 Although many such permutations can be chosen, we formulate the following task: the robot has to first open the microwave door, then switch on the specific gas knob where the kettle is placed.
 In maze navigation, upper level predicts a subgoal, and the lower level primitive travels in a straight line towards the predicted goal.
 In pick and place, bin and hollow tasks, we design three primitives, gripper-reach: where the gripper goes to given position $(x_i, y_i, z_i)$, gripper-open: opens the gripper, and gripper-close: closes the gripper.
-In kitchen environment, we use the action primitives implemented in RAPS~\citep{DBLP:journals/corr/abs-2110-15360}.
+In kitchen environment, we use the action primitives implemented in RAPS~\citep{dalal2021accelerating}.
 While using RAPS baseline, we hand designed action primitives, which we provide in detail in Section~\ref{appendix:environment_implementation_details}.